niesuv/parallel-programming/final_pj/BUILD_FIX.md

 - ✅ Proper separation of CPU/CUDA code paths
 - ✅ M_PI constant defined for cross-platform compatibility
 - ✅ Execute permissions set automatically for Colab
+- ✅ Directories created automatically before compilation
+- ✅ Works reliably after `make clean` on all platforms
 - ✅ No breaking changes to existing functionality

 All build issues resolved.
-The project now compiles cleanly on all platforms!
+The project now compiles cleanly on all platforms, including Google Colab!